GrandyB/SheetsIO/README.md

 - Images: "png", "jpg", "gif"
 - Text: "txt"

+## Google Sheet values

+Once you have a config setup and loaded into SheetsIO, on update it will use your config assignments to acquire data from the Google Sheet.

+If you've specified a cell as being an image, you have the option of using a remove/web hosted image (such as on imgur), or a locally hosted image (e.g. `file://C:/path/to/file.png`).
+The advantage of using a remotely hosted image is that you can use the `=IMAGE(C4)` style formula in your sheet to preview the image; the advantage of using a locally hosted image is of course that it's a bit faster and not reliant on external hosting.

 ## Timer

 The timer is a combination of spinners and buttons to control `/files/timer.txt`, which updates each second that the timer is active.